 If you can’t walk or stand for long periods of time, this might really help.

-I’m just a normal guy sharing his own experience.
+Of course, I’m just a normal guy sharing his own experience.
 This is not advice, and you should speak with your doctor if required, before setting out on a new strenuous workout routine like this.
-Read and follow your device manual and, you do these activities at your own risk.
+Also, please read and follow your device manual.
+You do these activities at your own risk.

 OK, let’s get started!

-4. What Chair I use for Seated VR Workouts
+- What Chair do I use for Seated VR Workouts?

 Why Virtual Reality (VR) Seated Workouts Help with Limited Mobility